-Stan Exeter is five years into his tenure as head baseball coach at Ursinus.
+Stan Exeter recently completed his sixth season as head baseball coach at Ursinus.

 Exeter engineered a massive turnaround in the 2017 campaign, leading the Bears to a 25-16 record and an appearance in the Centennial Conference championship series on the heels of a 2-16 CC record the previous year.
 Ursinus placed six players on the all-conference team.